Washington & Jefferson College: Notable alumni

 As of 2009, Washington & Jefferson College had about 12,000 living alumni.
 Before the union of the two colleges, Washington College graduated 872 men and Jefferson College graduated 1,936 men.
-These alumni include James G. Blaine, who served in Congress as Speaker of the House, U.S. Senator from Maine, two-time United States Secretary of State and the Republican nominee for the 1884 presidential election.
+These alumni include Henry A. Wise, Governor of Virginia, and James G. Blaine, who served in Congress as Speaker of the House, U.S. Senator from Maine, two-time United States Secretary of State and the Republican nominee for the 1884 presidential election.
 Other graduates have held high federal positions, including United States Secretary of the Treasury Benjamin Bristow and United States Attorney General Henry Stanbery, who successfully defended Andrew Johnson during his impeachment trial.
 As a U.S. Congressman, Clarence Long was a key figure in directing funds to Operation Cyclone, the CIA's effort to arm the mujahideen in the Soviet–Afghan War.
-James A. Beaver served as Governor of Pennsylvania and as acting president of the Pennsylvania State University; he is the namesake of Beaver Stadium.Blake Ragsdale Van Leer, was the fifth president of Georgia Tech and first president to allow women to enroll there.
+James A. Beaver served as Governor of Pennsylvania and as acting president of the Pennsylvania State University; he is the namesake of Beaver Stadium.
+Blake Ragsdale Van Leer, was the fifth president of Georgia Tech and first president to allow women to enroll there.
 He also had a prominent military career.
 William Holmes McGuffey authored the McGuffey Readers, which are among the most popular and influential books in history.
 Thaddeus Dod's student, Jacob Lindley, was the first president of Ohio University.
 Astronaut and test pilot Joseph A. Walker became the first person to enter space twice.
 Other graduates have gone on to success in professional athletics, including Buddy Jeannette, a member of the Basketball Hall of Fame, and Pete Henry, a member of both the College and Pro Football Hall of Fame.
 Roger Goodell has served as the Commissioner of the NFL since 2006.

 Among graduates who entered the medical field, Jonathan Letterman is recognized as the "Father of Battlefield Medicine."
 William Passavant is recognized as a saint within the Lutheran Church.
 James McGready, who studied with Joseph Smith and John McMillan was a leading revivalist in the Second Great Awakening.
 Successful graduates in the business realm include Richard Clark, President and CEO of Merck, John S. Reed, the former chairman of Citigroup and the New York Stock Exchange.